jerry39213gh/How_to_Double_Your_Investment_in_100_Days/readme.md

 ## Model Validation

-The individual models were first validated using the usual time series "ladder" break down using 4 folds of the August data, but then we realized that using only two days of prior data seemed to be good enough.
+The individual models were first validated using the usual time series "ladder" break down using 4 folds of the August data, then we realized that using only two days of prior data seemed to be good enough.
 The individual models were tuned using the accuracy of the predictions, then the decision algorithm was tuned using the highest return of the August data.
 The data in September was going to be the test set, but the algorithm was implemented early due to the high opportunity cost.
 We did not implement the Random Forest algorithm in September, but played around with it and decided to add it to aid our trading decision in October.
-The model fitting steps were not as rigorous as we'd like to, but post hoc analysese showed that the parameters we selected worked pretty well for the following months as well.
+The model fitting steps were not as rigorous as we'd like to, but post hoc analysese showed that the parameters we selected worked pretty well for the following months.

 ## Future Directions